-New study has found that there is, on average, 36g of plastic in mainstream packs of period pads.
+New study finds that there’s, on average, 36g of plastic in conventional pack of period pads.
 The equivalent of 5 plastic carrier bags.

 A study conducted this week has shown that three leading brands of period pads each contain much more plastic than previously thought.
 When the same study was conducted eight years ago, the figure was 4 plastic carrier bags per pack.

 Natracare, the plastic free personal care brand, found that when the individual components of three mainstream brands of period pads were pulled apart and weighed, the pads contained on average 2.4g of plastic each – which equals as much as 5 plastic carrier bags worth of plastic per pack of pads*.

 The average pad-user will get through as many as 11,000 pads in a lifetime1.
 Based on this new evidence, that’s the equivalent of 4,125 plastic carrier bags entering the environment per person.

 Susie Hewson, founder and owner of Natracare, the Bristol-based company who developed the world’s first organic and plastic-free menstrual products has said:

 “Most people who use pads don’t realise that they contain plastic – why would they?
 Plastic isn’t an absorbent material so you don’t expect it to appear in menstrual products.
 But there is actually a lot of plastic in most disposable menstrual products.